Proglang-TypeScript/dts-auto-generate/notes.md

 * Field accesses and method calls indicate (an) object type.
   Possibly also Array/String/Number.
 * Fernando's Master thesis gives heuristics about types of values involved in binary operators. `+` is used for both strings and numbers, others are mostly used with numbers (with the exception of equality checking operators).
+* PJT: See the above ML-based idea to obtain more ideas about types from interactions.

 TODO: Look into [Jan Vitek et al.: An analysis of the dynamic behavior of JavaScript programs](https://dl.acm.org/doi/pdf/10.1145/1806596.1806598?casa_token=k8dJKmYxdDQAAAAA:j9tOkPEY_ge_NHhKdDFwCNHQn-yvprFRtnCnJb5IvOQJm7EK0jt2NlP1mr7NUPBzZPozXu8chQIqnR4) to see if there is some useful heuristics we can use.